-The applicant should schedule a kickoff meeting with TDC staff to review the site, uses, and design intent.
+The applicant should schedule a kickoff meeting with operational staff of the IDB to review the site, uses, and design intent.
 The applicant should be prepared to discuss preliminary development plans which should include one (1) set of the information recommended for preliminary review under the Submittals section of these requirements.

-TDC staff will make comments and recommendations and assist with scheduling a DRB meeting to review the proposed project.
+The IDB staff will make comments and recommendations and assist with scheduling a DRB meeting to review the proposed project.

-Recommended Submittals (for TDC Preliminary Review)
+Recommended Submittals (for IDP Staff Review)

-It is recommended the applicant provide one (1) full set of the following plans and submittal information for preliminary TDC staff review.
+It is recommended the applicant provide one (1) full set of the following plans and submittal information for preliminary operational staff of the IDB review.
 Submittal should include:

-Site plan showing the location of buildings, sidewalks, driveways, intersections with streets, parking areas, screen walls and fences, yard setback requirements, buffer yards, and preserved natural areas
+• Site plan showing the location of buildings, sidewalks, driveways, intersections with streets, parking areas, screen walls and fences, yard setback requirements, buffer yards, and preserved natural areas

-- Architectural plans showing general floor plans, elevations, building materials and listing floor area square footages - Landscape plans showing proposed planting locations and any existing vegetation to be preserved if required or planned. - Signage plans on all exterior, façade and free standing signs including information on locations, design, dimensions, colors, and lighting. - Exterior lighting plans - Narrative including: 1) a description of the proposed operation in enough detail to judge whether or not it is permitted under the approved Development Plan uses for KVBP.
+- Architectural plans showing general floor plans, elevations, building materials and listing floor area square footages - Landscape plans showing proposed planting locations and any existing vegetation to be preserved if required or planned. - Signage plans on all exterior, façade and free standing signs including information on locations, design, dimensions, colors, and lighting. - Exterior lighting plans - Narrative including: 1) a description of the proposed operation in enough detail to judge whether or not it is permitted under the approved Development Plan uses for MBP.
 This should include the extent of any noise, odor, glare, vibration, smoke, dust, gases, hazards of fire and explosion, radiation, radioactivity, electrical radiation, liquid wastes, or any other unusual performance characteristics.